NuGet/docs.microsoft.com-nuget/docs/What-is-NuGet.md

 description: A comprehensive introduction to what NuGet is and does
 keywords: NuGet package manager, consumption, package creation, package hosting
-#ROBOTS:
-#audience:
-#ms.devlang:

 ms.reviewer:
 - karann-msft
 - unniravindranathan
-#ms.suite:
-#ms.tgt_pltfrm:
-#ms.custom:

 ---

 # An introduction to NuGet

-An essential tool for any modern development platform is a mechanism through which developers can create, share, and consume useful libraries and packages.
-For .NET, that mechanism is **NuGet**, which defines how packages for .NET are created, hosted, and consumed, and provides the tools for each of those roles.
+An essential tool for any modern development platform is a mechanism through which developers can create, share, and consume useful libraries of code.
+Such libraries are typically referred to as "packages" because they can contain compiled code (as DLLs) along with other useful content for whatever projects consume them.

+For .NET, the mechanism for sharing code is **NuGet**, which defines how packages for .NET are created, hosted, and consumed, and provides the tools for each of those roles.

 ## The flow of packages between creators, hosts, and consumers

+Put simply, a library developer create a package (which is essentially a ZIP file) and makes it available to others through a host.
+Consumers then download that package and expand its contents into their projects.
+Consumers can then utilize that library in their own code.

 In its role as host, NuGet itself maintains the central repository of over 60,000 unique, publicly-available packages at [nuget.org](https://www.nuget.org).
 These packages are employed by millions of .NET developers every day.
 NuGet also enables you to host packages privately in the cloud, on a private network, or even on just your local file system.
 By doing so, those packages are available to only those developers within a particular organization or customer group.
 The options are explained on [Hosting your own NuGet feeds](Hosting-Packages/Overview.md).